-CCA is a preservative treatment infused into shakes and shingles through a high-pressure process before they’re delivered to you for installation.
+CCA is a preservative treatment infused into cedar shakes and wood roofing shingles through a high-pressure process before they’re delivered to you for installation.
 CCA treatment helps protect and extend the life of a wood roof.
 Wood roofs naturally age to gray.
 In the photo at right, you can see this gradual process illustrated.
 The larger portion of the roof (on the left) is three years old.
 An extension of the original garage necessitated the installation of new roofing, visible on the right side of the photos.

 What kind of maintenance does a wood roof require?

 A wood cedar shake or shingle roof is still one of the most aesthetically beautiful roofs available today.
 It is considered a premium roofing material when compared to that of simple rolled or asphalt roofing materials.
 While a wood shake or shingle roof provides superior protection against the elements, it does require routine maintenance to ensure it continues to perform as expected.
 Spending a little time and money performing routine cedar roof maintenance now can extend the life of your wood shingles or shakes.
 This can translate into real money savings over the life cycle of your roof, and will help prevent more costly repairs later on.